FelixTheC/strongtyping/docs/match_class_typing.md

 # works like expected
 SalesSummary({"sales": 10, "country": "Foo", "product_codes": ["1", "2", "3"]})

-# will raise a TypeMisMatch
+# will raise a TypeMismatch
 SalesSummary({"sales": "Foo", "country": 10, "product_codes": [1, 2, 3]})
 ```
 - The `total` keyword will supported like the original TypeDict